What does it actually take to win a hackathon?

 • Lost narrative: focus on AI output generation loses sight of the user problem

 AI is a power tool, not a replacement for taste.
-The winning teams use AI to execute their unique vision faster—not to generate their vision for them.
+The winning teams use AI to execute their unique vision faster - not to generate their vision for them.

-• Problem selection: finding interesting problems is still a human skill
+• Problem selection: finding interesting problems is still a human skill - use the idea validation framework to identify genuinely valuable problems

 • Unique angle: your perspective, experience, and insight can't be AI-generated